-Email marketing, Social Media Marketing, SEO, the list of marketing channels is endless.
+Email marketing, Social Media Marketing, SEO, and the list of marketing channels are endless.

 And what do they all require?
 Active management.
-Time, energy, work!
+Time, energy, and work!

 Let’s face it: in 2020, what we need is smarter work.
 Using the same, tired tactics isn’t going to cut it anymore.